 Further, I am not a doctor.
 If you have any questions regarding details or treatment of diabetes or any other medical condition, please talk to a professional.

 If you’re reading this, I’m going to assume you personally know me, you are living with diabetes, or someone you love has diabetes.
 If you came here looking for actual consequences or symptoms of hypoglycemia, 1.
-I apologize for capitalizing on a little Search Engine Optimization and B. I’ll refer you to the American Diabetes Association on that one.
+I apologize for capitalizing on a little Search Engine Optimization and B. I’ll refer you to the JDRF for a proper explanation.